 He is the author of “Seoul Man: A Memoir of Cars, Culture, Crisis, and Unexpected Hilarity Inside a Korean Corporate Titan,” selected as a New York Post Best Book of 2016.

 His writing has appeared in PR News, Forbes, Foreign Policy, the Washington Post and the Diplomat.

 Ahrens attended West Virginia University where he received a bachelor’s degree in mechanical engineering.
-He lives in the Washington, D.C., area with his wife, Rebekah; daughters Annabelle and Penelope; and Labrador, Chairman.
+He lives in the Washington, D.C., area with his wife, Rebekah; daughters Annabelle and Penelope; and Labrador, Caspian.